PeterCamilleri/CX16/docs/vm_sp.md

 * Can the stacks be moved around for efficient multi-threading?
 * Can the stack share space with a heap to support dynamic memory allocation?
+* Can we divide the tasks of our stack into multiple stack types each better suited to the tasks assigned to it?

 [Back to the Top](#implementing-vm-stacks)